cfu288/mere-medical/apps/docs/docs/which-patient-portals-are-supported.md

 Support for more patient portals is coming soon.

 Mere Medical is still in active development.
-If you run into any issues when connecting using a supported portal,[please submit a bug report](mailto:cfu288@meremedical.co) .
+If you run into any issues when connecting using a supported portal, [please submit a bug report](mailto:cfu288@meremedical.co).